Pickle Barrel House: Early

-One day in 1926 as a surprise for his wife Mary Dickerson Donahey, herself an author, Donahue, along with Reid-Murdock, had a duplicate large version of the keg house built that they could actually use.
-Reid-Murdock ordered the Pickle Barrel House to be built by the Pioneer Cooperage Company of Chicago.
-This special cottage would then be for the Donaheys to use as a summer cabin in the woods at Grand Sable Lake to inspire their writings.
-The barrel house was a large-scale version of the miniature oak casks that held the Monarch-brand pickles.
+Donahey's wife, Mary Dickerson Donahey, was herself an author.
+This special cottage would be for the Donaheys to use as a summer cabin in the woods at Grand Sable Lake where they liked to fish.
 The Donaheys received much attention for their "barrel house on the lake" since nobody had ever seen anything like this before.
 However, after 10 years it became a burden because of all the curiosity seekers and onlookers wanting to see how they lived.
 Ultimately they moved it from its original lake location.
+The Donaheys then built a log cabin on the spot where the barrel house had stood, and they continued to summer in Grand Marais for many more years.